 The model is based on the principle that customers are the best judges of what they want in a product.
 By involving them in the decision-making process, companies can ensure that the features they develop are those that will be most appreciated by users.
 This approach also helps to prevent the development of unnecessary features, saving time and resources.

-Buy A Feature Prioritization Model: An Overview
+Definition of Buy A Feature Prioritization Model

 The Buy A Feature Prioritization Model is a game-like process where customers or stakeholders are given a fixed amount of virtual money to spend on their preferred features.
 Each feature is assigned a cost, typically based on the estimated effort required to develop it.
 Participants then decide which features they would 'buy' given their budget constraints.